darwin08-os/dftp-2/README.md

 ## USAGE:
-- first  "pip install -r requirement.txt"
+- first  `pip install -r requirement.txt`

-- commands = [ls,pwd,cd,send filepath+name ,get filepath+name]
+- `commands = [ls,pwd,cd,send filepath/filename ,get filepath/filename]`

 - server has no control means from server you cant run any commands

-- client commands starts with "!" ,example if you want to see client's current dir then write "!ls"
+- client commands starts with `!` ,example if you want to see client's current dir then write `!ls`

 - server side navigation and commands : you can use commands normally